 Serious case reviews are a statutory process and are governed by Chapter 4 of Working Together to Safeguard Children (2015).
 SCRs are part of the reviewing and investigative function of LSCBs set out in Regulation 5 of the Local Safeguarding Children Boards Regulations 2006.

-The Gateshead LSCB SCR procedures can be accessed via our online child protection procedures
+The Gateshead LSCB SCR procedures are available via the child protection procedures.

 LSCBs should undertake a SCR when a child dies and abuse or neglect is known or suspected to be a factor in the death - irrespective of whether the local authority children's social care is, or has been, involved with the child or their family.
-The death of every child is also reviewed as part of the Child Death Review Process (see Chapter 5 of Working Together).
+The death of every child is also reviewed as part of the child protection procedures (see Chapter 5 of Working Together).